-The Social & Events Ministry strives to foster a deeper sense of community and fellowship in our parish community.
-It is not about raising money, it is about bringing the community together to celebrate each other and God’s love for us.
+The Parish Events Team strives to foster a deeper sense of community and fellowship in our parish community.
+Events are planned throughout the year to bring the Parish community together to celebrate each other and God’s love for us.

 This organization is open to all women of the parish and meets the third Tuesday of September, October, April and May at 8 P.M. in the Church Hall.
 The Women’s Club sponsors social functions as well as Church activities, including the Attic Sale.
 New members of the parish are especially welcome.
 Please join us for our meetings, refreshments and good conversation.
 Watch for announcements in the Parish Newsletter.

 Candidates for this ministry are Catholics who have received the sacraments of Baptism and Eucharist, and faithfully practice and live their Catholic faith.
 They should be mature enough to understand their responsibilities and to carry them out well and with appropriate reverence.
 Students in the 5th grade or above are invited to serve.
 Enrollment is announced in the Newsletter, and is followed by a period of instruction and training.